Sameer A. Sheth, M.D., Ph.D.

 Dr. Sheth graduated Summa Cum Laude from Harvard University with a degree in Physics and Astronomy.
 He then entered the Medical Scientist Training (MST) Program at the UCLA School of Medicine, where he received both his MD and PhD degrees.
 Dr. Sheth trained in Neurological Surgery at the Massachusetts General Hospital and Harvard Medical School.

-Dr. Sheth specializes in the treatment of patients with Movement Disorders, Epilepsy, Brain Tumors, Trigeminal Neuralgia, Brain Trauma, and certain Psychiatric Disorders.
+Dr. Sheth specializes in the treatment of patients with Movement Disorders, Epilepsy, Brain Tumors, Trigeminal Neuralgia, Brain Trauma, Hydrocephalus, and certain Psychiatric Disorders.
 He enjoys bringing a personalized approach to each patient in order to arrive at an individually tailored treatment plan optimized for the patient and his or her family.
 He works with a world-class multi-disciplinary team of surgeons, neurologists, psychiatrists, radiologists, and others to provide compassionate, state-of-the-art care for his patients.
 Among the many techniques at his disposal are stereotactic neurosurgery, deep brain stimulation, ablative techniques, awake brain mapping, electrode recordings, computer-guided navigation, and microsurgery.